The due date for this codelet is Sunday, Oct 5 at 11:59PM.

 ...

-To evidence completion of this task, and to check your own progress, please provide screenshots of the output of 1 and 2 in the pdf accompanying your code.
+To evidence completion of this task, and to check your own progress, please provide screenshots of the output of your function in the pdf accompanying your code.
 Mine, for example, look like: